DragonRuby/dragonruby-game-toolkit-contrib/deploy_template/mygame/documentation/02-labels.md

 ## RGBA - Colors and Alpha

 Labels can have colors.
-The value for the color is an number between `0` and `255`.
+The value for the color is a number between `0` and `255`.

 A green label with 50% opacity.